 The effervescent star of Hollywood's golden age who brought relentless optimism to the screen and fought tirelessly to preserve film history.

-Debbie Reynolds burst onto the scene as a symbol of wholesome, all-American charm in the 1950s.
-Her breakout role as Helen Kane in 'Three Little Words' was just a prelude to her iconic performance as Kathy Selden in 'Singin' in the Rain', where she held her own alongside Gene Kelly and Donald O'Connor despite having limited dance experience.
-For years, she was the studio system's favorite girl-next-door, but Reynolds possessed a fierce resilience off-screen.
-She weathered public personal scandals and financial disasters, including the loss of her massive collection of Hollywood memorabilia.
-This passion for preservation led her to spend decades and her own fortune amassing costumes, props, and artifacts, dreaming of a museum.
-Though that dream faced setbacks, her collection formed the nucleus of several major exhibits, ensuring her legacy as not just a performer, but as a dedicated guardian of cinematic heritage.
+Debbie Reynolds performed as Kathy Selden in 'Singin' in the Rain' (1952), holding her own alongside Gene Kelly and Donald O'Connor despite limited dance experience.
+She broke out earlier as Helen Kane in 'Three Little Words'.
+For years, she was the studio system's favorite girl-next-door.
+Reynolds weathered public personal scandals and financial disasters, including the loss of her massive collection of Hollywood memorabilia.
+She spent decades and her own fortune amassing costumes, props, and artifacts, dreaming of a museum.
+Though that dream faced setbacks, her collection formed the nucleus of several major exhibits, preserving cinematic heritage.

 1928–1945